drhsqlite/fossil-mirror/www/webpage-ex.md

 Web-Page Examples
 =================

-Here are a few examples of the many web pages supported by Fossil.
-This is not an exhaustive list.
-Explore hyperlinks to see more.
+Here are just a few examples of the many web pages supported by Fossil.
+Follow hyperlinks on the examples below to see many other examples.
 <style>
 .exbtn {
   border: 1px solid #000;